-Quest Group has always given special importance to the protection of personal data.
-In all subsidiaries, the protection of personal data is guaranteed through the Information Security Policy, which has been successfully implemented for more than 10 years, as well as in more specific policies and procedures regarding compliance with the applicable personal data protection legislation.
-The companies of the Group followed a programme for their compliance with the General Data Protection Regulation of the EU 2016/679, and national Legislation, which is constantly upgraded and updated, depending on the needs of each company and the changes arising in the relevant regulatory framework.
+The Quest Group attaches particular importance to the protection of personal data.
+In all companies, the protection of personal data is achieved through a network of policies and procedures related to the protection of personal data and the Information Security Policy, which has been successfully implemented for more than 10 years.
+In addition, more specific policies and procedures related to the application of rules for the secure processing of personal data are applied to the Group's companies.

-During 2022, no fines or other sanctions were imposed on Group companies for violation of data protection legislation.
+The companies of the Group have appointed a Group Data Protection Officer, who guides and advises the companies regarding the companies' obligations.
+Also, the Companies followed a program for their compliance with the General Regulation of the Protection of Personal Data of the E.U.
+2016/679, and the National Legislation, which is upgraded and updated every Year, depending on the needs of each company and the changes that arise in the relevant regulatory framework.
+The compliance program is also applied to every new company that is integrated into the Group.

-The companies are constantly reviewing and improving the necessary measures to ensure that the personal data they manage are fully protected, that they are processed only for the purpose for which they are collected and that the legality requirements set out by the relevant legislation are met.
-At the same time, employee training and awareness programmes on personal data protection issues are implemented in all companies.
+The companies constantly review and improve the necessary measures, so that the personal data they manage are fully protected, their processing is done only for the purpose for which they are collected and the legal conditions set by the relevant legislation are met.
+At the same time, all companies are implementing employee training and awareness programs on personal data protection issues.